 No matter what kind of sex writer or smutlancer you are, at some point, you’re going to need to use different online services and products to build your business.

-To keep you from having the same problems and to promote the businesses that are friendly to us, I’ve put together a list of sex-friendly companies and websites.
+To keep you from having the same problems and to promote the businesses that are friendly to us, we’ve put together a list of sex-friendly companies and websites.
 Note: Always read the Terms of Service for each site and follow their rules (i.e. marking your account as NSFW, not posting certain things, etc.).
 Companies and their TOS change all the time.
 Always check before you sign up.

 This list is a living document: if you work with an online business that’s not on this list and want them to be included or if you are a sex-friendly business and want to be listed as a resource, fill out this form: